confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

+---
+seo:
+  title: Event-Time processing
+  description: Event-Time processing allows an event streaming application to process events with the timestamp when the event originally occurred.
+---

 # Event-Time Processing

 Consistent time semantics are of particular importance in stream processing.
 Many operations in an [Event Processor](../event-processing/event-processor.md) are dependent on time, such as joins, aggregations when computed over a window of time (e.g., 5-minute averages), and the handling out-of-order and "late" data.
 In many systems, developers have the choice between different variants of time for an event: